Pwd9000-ML/blog-devto/posts/DevOps-Replace-Tokens/DevOps-Replace-Tokens.md

 As a pre-requisite I have also pre-created an Azure DevOps [service connection](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml#create-a-service-connection) that will be used to allow my pipelines to access Azure via the terraform task we installed earlier, and I also pre-created an Azure storage account which will act as my terraform [backend](https://www.terraform.io/docs/language/settings/backends/azurerm.html) to safely store my terraform state files in.

-Under my repo path: `\terraform-azurerm-resourcegroup\`, I have created the following three terraform files:
+Under my repo path: `/terraform-azurerm-resourcegroup/`, I have created the following three terraform files:

 1. **main.tf** (Main terraform configuration file)